Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Background

 \begin{definition} A model is called {\bf ferromagnetic} if $\B$ is positive definite.
 Equivalently we have that all of its eigenvalues are positive and also that

 for some $q\times q$ matrix $\hat{\B}$. \end{definition}

 In contrast to the above notion of a ferromagnetic system, in \cite{GSV:colorings} a model is called {\bf antiferromagnetic} if all of the eigenvalues of $\B$ are negative except for the largest (which, as noted above, is positive).
+Note, when the number of spins is greater than 2, there are models which are neither ferromagnetic nor antiferromagnetic.

+The most alluring aspect of this definition is that for ferromagnetic models, neighboring vertices prefer to have the same spin.
+To see this, the following more general inequality is proved in \cite{GSV:colorings}, which is a simple application of the Cauchy-Schwarz inequality. \begin{observation} Let $\z_1,\z_2\in \mathbb{R}^q_{\geq0}$ with $\norm{\z_1}_1=\norm{\z_2}_1=1$.
+For ferromagnetic $\B$, we have

+Equality holds iff $\z_1=\z_2$.
+For antiferromagnetic $\B$, the inequality is reversed. \end{observation} Observe that if we plug in the above inequality the vectors with a single 1 in the positions $i$ and $j$ respectively, we obtain that any two spins $i,j$ induce a ferromagnetic two-spin system.

+As observed in \cite{GSV:colorings}, an appealing aspect of defining ferromagnetism in terms of the signature of the interaction matrix is that the definition remains invariant in the presence of external fields.
+More precisely, for $\Delta$-regular graphs, any external field can be incorporated into the interaction matrix by a congruence transformation of the matrix $\B$.
+The modified interaction matrix has the same number of positive, zero and negative eigenvalues as the original (this follows from the Sylvester's law of inertia), and hence it remains ferromagnetic/antiferromagnetic.